 Hunter Johnson, HydroForecast

 Hunter is a Technical Account Manager for HydroForecast, bringing over five years of experience in hydrology and water resource engineering across academia and industry.
-His expertise spans flood modeling, groundwater regulatory compliance, and reservoir inflow forecasting.
+His expertise spans flood modelling, groundwater regulatory compliance, and reservoir inflow forecasting.
 At Upstream Tech, he supports organizations globally in adopting AI-driven forecasting to optimize operations, protect infrastructure, and safeguard communities.

 Kolt Johnson, Auckland Council